 We will retain information regarding low level concerns in line with our school's Low Level Concerns Policy.
-KCSIE 2022, paragraph 439 recommends at least until person leaves school's employment.
+KCSIE 2024, paragraph 447 recommends at least until person leaves school's employment.

-'Low-level concerns should not be included in references unless they relate to issues which would normally be included in a reference, for example, misconduct or poor performance.
+'...Low-level concerns should not be included in references unless they relate to issues which would normally be included in a reference, for example, misconduct or poor performance.
 It follows that a low-level concern which relates exclusively to safeguarding (and not to misconduct or poor performance) should not be referred to in a reference.
-However, where a low-level concern (or group of concerns) meets the harm threshold for referral to the LADO and found to be substantiated, it should be referred to in a reference.'
-KCSIE 2022, para 440.
+KCSIE 2024, paragraph 448